EPCCed/archer-gpu-course/exercises/cuda-intro/README.md

 ## Credits

-Lab created by EPCC, The University of Edinburgh.
+Exercise created by EPCC, The University of Edinburgh.
 Documentation and source code copyright The University of Edinburgh 2016.

 Material by: Alan Gray, Rupert Nash, Kevin Stratford